terrytilley/CV/README.md

 **Finimize** (March 2017 to July 2017)
 _Front End Developer Internship_

+Development of a finanical news web application components using JavaScript and React.js.

 - Creating and testing React components
 - Redesigning and creating new web pages